bkzk/pwrand/README.md

 #### Examples

-By default script returns ten 12-char length string consisting of big and small letters and numbers.
-Use some switch to change length, number of lines or type of characters.
+By default, the script returns ten 12-char length strings consisting of upper and lower-case letters and numbers.
+Use some switches to change the length, number of lines, or type of characters.

     $ pwrand
     Random generated 12-char length passwords